fwanalwenge/dsc-phase-1-project/README.md

 Conclusions:

+i.
 Averagerating Vs profit/loss have 0.16 correlation between them.
 This means there is a low possibility that movies with higher average ratings have higher profits.

+ii.
 Production_budget Vs profit both have 0.65 correlation between them.
 This means there is a good possibility that movies with higher investments result in better revenue.

+iii.
 Start_year Vs num votes have a negative(-0.088) correlation.
 This means that movie rating (num votes) do not depend on the release year.

 ### What is the Average movie runtime?